handmade-livecode.txt

 Strudel

-: javascript sound engine and live coding framework.
+strudel: javascript sound engine and live coding framework.

-Represents music as repeating cycles
+Represents music as repeating cycles of events.

 Making a Sound